SebastianBocquet/pygtc/docs/_build/html/_sources/installation.txt

 In either case, there are 25 tests to run, and it should take between 20-30 seconds to run them all.
-If the first test fails, there is likely something wrong with matplotlib in general.
+If the first test fails, there is likely something wrong with your matplotlib install in general (or maybe something weird in your rcParams).

 Contribution and/or bug reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~